Ahmed-Abbas20/Task_One/README.md

 ### What is git rebase?
 integrates changes from one branch into another by replaying commits on top of a base branch, creating a linear history.
 It is used to simplify commit history and resolve conflicts while keeping a cleaner project timeline.

+### pull request.
+allows developers to propose changes from one branch to another, typically for review and collaboration.
+It facilitates code review, discussion, and merging of changes into a target branch.